 Lead executing agency: Ministry of Commerce and Industry (MoCI)

-Stakeholders in the agriculture sector are unaware of the possibilities available to them for developing domestic value chains and therefore fail to take advantage of this potential.
-In addition, cooperation along the value chains is limited, which impedes smooth interaction between production, procurement, marketing and advocacy.
-As a consequence, the private sector in northern Afghanistan (farms included) is unable to generate sufficient income and employment opportunities for the population.
+Stakeholders in the agriculture sector in Afghanistan lack the knowledge they need to be able to increase their value added.
+Cooperation along the value chains is limited, thus hindering smooth interaction between production, procurement, marketing and advocacy.
+As a result, the private sector and farms are unable to generate sufficient jobs.

-Sustainable productive employment and income opportunities have been created for economically active men and women in the six northern provinces of Badakhshan, Baghlan, Balkh, Kunduz, Samangan and Takhar.
-The economic participation of the different ethnic groups is a key stabilising factor in the peace process.
+Sustainable productive employment and income opportunities have been created for economically active men and women in the six northern provinces of Badakhsan, Baghlan, Balkh, Kunduz, Samangan and Takhar.

-The project promotes the stepping up of dialogue between public and private sector decision-makers with a view to overcoming obstacles in developing individual value chains.
-The ensuing enhanced communication increases the visibility and legitimacy of the Afghan state and strengthens the trust between individual members of the value chains.
-In all activities, there is a particular focus on the specific needs of women.
+Close dialogue between public and private sector decision-makers along the value chain increases the visibility and legitimacy of the Afghan state and strengthens mutual trust among the stakeholders.
+In all activities, there is a particular focus on the interests and concerns of women.

-Between 2015 and 2016, almost 19,000 enterprises and smallholder farms benefited from the training activities carried out under the project.
-According to the participants, their income increased by approximately one third.
-The survey results also show that over the same period almost 13,000 new jobs were created, of which roughly 7,000 were permanent and around 6,000 seasonal.
-Accounting for over 20 per cent of the new jobs, women also share in this growth – a considerable success in a cultural environment in which it is once again becoming more difficult for women to find and accept employment.
-Almost half the respondents stated that the knowledge acquired in the training courses had helped them increase their income.
+Between 2015 and 2017, around 19,000 enterprises and smallholder farms benefited from the training measures carried out under the project.
+According to the participants, their income rose by approximately one third, with half of them attributing this increase to the new knowledge they had acquired.
+Over the same period, almost 13,000 new jobs were created, of which roughly 7,000 were permanent and around 6,000 seasonal.
+Accounting for over 20 per cent of the new jobs, women are also sharing in this growth – a major success in a cultural environment in which it is once again becoming more difficult for women to find and accept employment.